CesareMagnetti/DeepUSsimulation/README.md

 <div align="center">
     <img width="40%" src="readme_images/readme_trajectory.gif", alt="left: sarbitrary US phantom trajectory. right: simulation."
 	title="left: sarbitrary US phantom trajectory. right: simulation." ><br>
-	Fig 1: on the left we have the original trajectory, on the right we have<br>
+	Fig 1: on the left we have the original trajectory, on the right we have the simulated<br>
-	the simulated trajectory which takes the US probe coordinates and inclination <br>
+	trajectory which takes the US probe coordinates and inclination as an input.
+This state<br>
-	as an input, this state of results is sill in an unpublished repository, waiting <br>
-	for journal publication approval. <br>
+	of results is sill in an unpublished repository, waiting for journal publication approval. <br>
 </div>

 ## Dataset